remlgt/Public-Version-of-studies-Project/README.md

 ## STEP I : starting and Spint 0

+- Design ideas & made the doc

-We started to work by making a model of our app, wireframes, the mobile aspect, the user stories, as well as the MCD.
+    -We started to work by making a model of our app, wireframes, the mobile aspect, the user stories, as well as the MCD.
 You'll can find some of these documents on the folder "DocsAbouts".
 We made a data dictionary to describe all types of data used in app.
 And to finish we have planned the CRUD method for our data way in MCD & Database.

 ##  STEP 2 : Sprint 1

 - Creation of entities and profile pages :